lr-emmacg/liferay-environment-composer/README.markdown

 ## Quick start

 This Liferay Workspace is set up so you can immediately spin up an environment with Liferay, a database, and Elasticsearch set up.
-Different features and services ("profiles") can be included or omitted as needed.
+Different features and services can be included or omitted as needed.

 To start up the environment, run `./gradlew composeUp`.